intel/zephyr.js/docs/ashell.md

-     run [FILE] Runs the JavaScript program in the file parse [FILE] Check if the JS syntax is correct stop Stops current JavaScript execution
-      ls [FILE] List directory contents or file stat cat [FILE] Print the file contents of a file du [FILE] Estimate file space usage
+     run [FILE] Runs the JavaScript program in the file parse [FILE] Check if the JS syntax is correct stop Stops current JavaScript execution bootcfg [FILE] Set the file that should run at boot ls [FILE] List directory contents or file stat cat [FILE] Print the file contents of a file du [FILE] Estimate file space usage